Portfolio Projects¶

 The phase model affects more than the timeline:

-- the active phase appears back in Summary
+- the active phase appears back in Summary and the metadata bar

 - phase-linked tasks inherit delivery context immediately